 Is it time to start your own business?

 2020 has forced us to radically rethink our careers, goals and dreams.
 Muddy meets four women who made the leap and started their own businesses during Covid.
-Is it time we joined them?

 Last year Muddy teamed up with Tide bank to promote the next generation of entrepreneurs with a £2000 financial kick start.
 We loved Tide’s commitment to female-backed business then, and in 2020 it’s been more important than ever.
 During those first crazy weeks of the pandemic, I was one of thousands who turned to Tide’s Covid 19 support hub for advice when it felt like all the other business banks had their fingers in their ears going la-la-laaa.